2024 United States presidential election in Illinois: Republican primary

+Green

+The 2024 Illinois Green Party presidential primary was held from March 2 to March 16, 2024, in the U.S. state of Illinois as one of the Green Party's state primaries ahead of the 2024 presidential election.
+It was run by the Green Party of Illinois.
+It was an online vote, limited to dues-paying state party members.

 General election

 Candidates

 On August 23, 2024, the Illinois State Board of Elections met in Chicago and Springfield to certify the following list of candidates to appear on the general election ballot: